schemedoc/surveys/surveys/NumericTower.md

 NexJ's numeric tower is undocumented and behaves inconsistently in any case:  applying `expt` to two fixnums, for example, returns a bignum, but adding them returns a potentially incorrect fixnum.
 Basically it does what Java does.

-## Opinions

-In my opinion, the reasonable general-purpose towers are --+- (fixnums and flonums), +-+- (fixnums, bignums, and flonums), +++- (fixnums, bignums, ratnums, and flonums) and ++++ (full).
-The --+- tower's operations have the advantage of running in constant time on modern hardware.
-The ++-- tower (ratnums but not flonums) may be reasonable for some purposes, but numerical code will often run very slowly without inexact support due to fractions which grow larger and larger.
-The ---- (fixnum-only) tower might possibly be appropriate where only a tiny amount of space is available and essentially no numerical work will be done.

-See [NumericTowerManisComments](NumericTowerManisComments.md) for Vincent Manis's comments on an earlier version of this page.

 ## See also

 See also [ComplexRepresentations](../ComplexRepresentations/) for information on which Schemes support exact, inexact, and mixed-exactness complex numbers.